pulumi/terraform-provider-aws/website/docs/r/networkfirewall_rule_group.html.markdown

 * `rules` - (Optional) The stateful rule group rules specifications in Suricata file format, with one rule per line.
 Use this to import your existing Suricata compatible rule groups.
 Required unless `rule_group` is specified.

-* `tags` - (Optional) A map of key:value pairs to associate with the resource.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A map of key:value pairs to associate with the resource. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 * `type` - (Required) Whether the rule group is stateless (containing stateless rules) or stateful (containing stateful rules).
 Valid values include: `STATEFUL` or `STATELESS`.